What is endometriosis: causes to recognise

 -

-Endometriosis has been officially recognized by the Ministry of Health as a chronic and disabling disease since 2023.
+Endometriosis is officially recognized by the Ministry of Health as a chronic and disabling disease since 2023.

 -

-However, not all forms automatically give access to Law 104 : precise clinical documentation and a serious symptomatic picture are required.
+However, not all forms automatically grant access to Law 104 benefits: precise clinical documentation and a severe symptomatic picture are required.

-💡 Practical advice: If you believe your condition falls into the severe category, you can seek help from a patient association or a CAF/Patronato ( healthcare assistance center) in completing the INPS application.
+💡 Practical tip: If you believe your condition falls within the severe forms, you can seek help from a patient association or a CAF/Patronato in completing the INPS application.

 Endometriosis is recognized in Italy as a chronic disabling disease